-Beyond simply changing the data type, we may need to change other aspects of a table.
-One of the important items includes changing the size of a column.
-This can be important to optimize the size of a table or increase the size of a column to fit added data.
-The structure of the command will be the same as just changing the data type that we covered in the prior tutorial:
+Beyond simply changing the data type, we may need to change other aspects of a table, like the size of a column.
+This can be useful to optimize the size of a table, or to increase the size of a column to fit added data.
+The structure of the command is the same as changing the data type, which we covered in the prior tutorial:

 ALTER TABLE <tablename>